 All Year 10 students follow a common course of core subjects.
-These include: English, Mathematics, Science, Social Studies, Physical Education, Health, Art, Music, Foods, ICT and Communication, and Christian Living.
+These include: English, Mathematics, Science, Social Studies, Physical Education, Health, Art, Music, Food and Digital Technology, and Christian Living.

 Studies at this level are made up of internally and externally assessed Achievement Standards which contribute to the National Certificate of Educational Achievement (NCEA) Level One.
 Students study five subjects with English and Mathematics being the compulsory ones.
 For the full range of subjects available see the curriculum option booklet.

 International students will be expected to do some of the ESOL standards when they reach the appropriate level.